-The 3 Highest-Quality Back Traction Home Devices (2018)
+The Top 3 Back Traction Home Devices (2018) – Decompress Your Spine

 Back traction, also known as non-surgical spinal decompression, is one of the most popular therapies in Chiropractors’ and Physical Therapists’ clinics.

-Though back traction is not widely supported in scientific studies, it’s been used as a drug-free and relatively fast method to relieve back and neck pain for decades.
+Though back traction home devices are not widely supported in scientific studies, they’ve been used as a drug-free and relatively fast method to relieve back and neck pain for decades.

 But what if you can’t afford 3 Chiropractor sessions per week?
-What if you want to relieve you back pain at home and save time and (a lot of) money?
+What if you want to relieve your back pain at home and save time and (a lot of) money?